roadwarriorslive/Pipulate/README.rst

     urls = "url = '%s'" % "' OR url = '".join(urls)

-The 2 lines above convert a Pandas DataFrame into a standard Python list and then into a fragement of a SQL statement.
+The 2 lines above convert a Pandas DataFrame into a standard Python list and then into a fragment of a SQL statement.
 When people talk about being expressive AND brief in Python, this is what they mean.
 Being able to read and write statements like those above is a pure joy.
 You can look at the urls value in Jupyter Notebook to confirm it's good (if a bit wordy) valid SQL that will slip right into a query.
 Now, we unify the SQL fragment above with the rest of